Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 #### 5.2.1 Build the Hardware Design

 The default setting of DPUCVDX8G is 3 Batch (CPB_N=32), Frequency is 333 MHz, UBANK_IMG_N (=16) and UBANK_WGT_N (=17) are set as the Max value.
-Modify file '$TRD_HOME/vitis_prj/xvdpu_config.mk' can change the default settings.
+Modify file '$TRD_HOME/vitis_prj/xvdpu_config.mk' can change the settings.

 Build the hardware design.